momentum-cohort-2018-04/rails-freeshelf-3/README.md

 - Associate each book entry with a user
 - Have model validations
-- Show sucess and error messages in the view after a book is created, edited, or deleted
+- Show success and error messages in the view after a book is created, edited, or deleted
 - Have basic tests for your book and user models
 - allow users to checkout a book